 Dropbox and other cloud-based storage services let you rent space on someone else’s network-connected drives, allowing you to view your files from anywhere with an internet connection.
 A NAS provides you with the same capabilities without entrusting your data to a hosting company, removing any concerns about privacy or cost.
-In addition, by being set to support the Redundant Array of Independent Disks (RAID), a NAS can also secure the data stored on it.
-A RAID configuration comprises two or more hard drives that are linked together to provide extra repetition (storing data on all drives at the same time) and serve as a failover in case any of the hard drives fails.
+In addition, by being set to support the Redundant Array of Independent Disks (RAID), a NAS can secure the stored data.
+A RAID configuration comprises two or more hard drives linked together to provide extra repetition (storing data on all drives simultaneously) and serve as a failover in case any of the hard drives fails.

 A NAS device has a network connection that allows many PCs to access it as long as they are on the same network.
 The key benefits of using network-attached storage are listed below.

 Read More – 6 Best NAS for Video Editing

 Reason #1.
 More Storage Space

 A NAS device will bring about adequate storage space to any local computer.
 It would effectively boost the available storage space.
 However, it’s worth noting that most laptops and PCs have limited storage space, making it difficult for their company to run smoothly.

 Adopting a NAS storage device is cost-effective, especially because individual users do not require a specific quantity of capacity.
 In addition, by employing a NAS device, space is pooled together so that each user utilizes the space they require, freeing up space for data-hungry users.

 It is cost-effective to use NAS storage systems, especially since there is no need to purchase a specific space for individual users.
 Instead, space is pooled together in such a way with a Network Attached Storage device that users only use the amount of space they require, freeing up space for data-hungry customers.